TRS Plan 2

 Are there limits to the annuity amount I can purchase?
 No. There are no minimum or maximum limits.

 What funds can I use to purchase the annuity?
-You can use any funds except for your Plan 3 contributions.
+You can use any of your own funds, except for any Plan 3 contributions.
 If one of your funding sources will be cash or check, the IRS limits the total amount you can pay with this option.
-The total cash or check must be no more than 100% of your salary in the year of annuity purchase or $61,000 in 2022 (whichever is less).
+The total cash or check must be no more than 100% of your salary in the year of annuity purchase or $66,000 in 2023 (whichever is less).

 When does my annuity benefit begin?
 Your retirement date or the day after your bill for the annuity is paid in full, whichever comes later.